fanzhangcs/fanzhangcs.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently a Professor in Guangzhou University.
+I am currently a Professor at Guangzhou University, the Co-director of the Big Data Computing and Intelligence Lab, and Executive Vice Director of the Intelligent Transportation Joint Lab.
 I was a research associate in the database group at the University of New South Wales, advised by Prof. Xuemin Lin.
-I got my PhD from the center for AI at University of Technology Sydney in 2018, advised by Prof. Ying Zhang and Prof. Lu Qin.
-I received my Bachelor degree in CS from Zhejiang University in 2014.
+I got my Ph.D. from the Center for AI at the University of Technology Sydney in 2018, advised by Prof. Ying Zhang and Prof. Lu Qin.
+I received my Bachelor's degree from Zhejiang University in 2014.

-My research interests focus on large-scale graph analytics, especially for cohesive subgraph, graph decomposition, network stability and influence spread.
+My research interests focus on large-scale graph analytics including cohesive subgraphs, graph decomposition, network stability, and influence spread.
 Link to [DBLP](https://dblp.uni-trier.de/pid/21/3626-36.html) and [Google Scholar](https://scholar.google.com.au/citations?user=0OXLcmYAAAAJ&hl=zh-CN).

 Publications